 Note: You can use the Japan Rail Pass but it will only partially cover the cost of your train ride as some of the trip is on another operator’s line.
 This means you need to pay the remaining fare i.e. US$2.50 one way for the normal service trains or US$5 one way for the limited express trains.

-It is easy to hail a taxi anywhere in Japan – they are safe and relatively inexpensive (especially if you split the ride with other travellers), with fares starting from US$6.
-They are also the only option after midnight when trains and buses have stopped for the night.
-While taxi fares are metered, most taxi drivers give you an estimated fare – if the meter runs over the estimate, the taxi driver will stop the meter and refuses any extra fare.
-You can hail a taxi anywhere but if you are calling for a taxi at a transfer point such as a train station, you should only hail a taxi at the taxi stand.
+Taxis in Japan are easily available, safe and relatively inexpensive with fares starting from US$6.
+Taxis are also one of the few options available after midnight when trains and buses have stopped running.
+While taxi fares are metered, most taxi drivers give you an estimated fare; if the meter runs over the estimate, the taxi driver will stop the meter and refuses any extra fare.
 Always have the address of your destination written in Japanese so that your taxi driver will be able to take you to where you want to go without any miscommunication.

 Car Hire in Japan

 Foreigners are generally advised against hiring cars in Japan.
 Even if you are used to driving on the left like the Japanese, there is a good chance you will get lost!
 When there are road signs, they are in Japanese kanji script.
 There’s also traffic congestion and tolls to deal with.
-If you are determined to hire a car and explore more of the region around Suzuka, don’t forget you will need to have a valid international driving licence with you.
+If you are determined to hire a car and explore more of the region around Suzuka, don’t forget you will need to possess a valid international driving permit, as well as your license.